qial/earthbound/glitchless.md

 If you're out of Cups of Lifenoodles, check the wrecked Phase Distorter for a Horn of Life.

-Walk about halfway down the upper peninsula, then turn around and go back to spawn Dr. Andonuts and Apple Kid.
+Walk halfway on upper peninsula, then back to spawn conversations.
+Talk to Andonuts to go to past.
-Talk to Apple Kid, then to Dr. Andonuts, and then to Andonuts again after he walks to the end of the peninsula.
-Keep saying, "Yes," when he asks.

-**Giygas**
+## Cave of the Past

-Run through the past, to Giygas's lair.
-Have Poo use Skip sandwiches to minimize the fights you get in.
+Run through the past, using Poo's SkipDX.
 Run from everything.

-When you get into Giygas's lair, rearrange your inventory as follows:
+#### Giygas:

-Give the Sea pendant to Paula, if Ness has it.
+Give the Sea pendant to Paula & equip.
 Give the Franklin badge to Paula.
 Give the Rabbit's foot to Jeff
 Give the horn of life or a cup of life noodles to Poo